772 “me gusta”

 We are a couple in our late thirties who have decided to build our lives how we would like them to be rather than running in the big city treadmill.
 We moved to our old rundown farm in the remote and beautiful Hållnäs peninsular in 2011 and plan to turn it into an artists' residency, retreat and course venue.
 We have hosted volunteers for parts of the year since 2014.

-Alex is a former teacher currently retraining as a chef, Åsa is a theatre designer/artist from Uppland (the county where we live) as well as an art teacher and rather engaged in local community development work.
+Alex is a former-teacher-turned chef who also works in care, Åsa is a theatre designer/artist from Uppland (the county where we live) as well as an art teacher and rather engaged in local community development work.
 We have two small children, Vide (born 2013) and Alma (born 2017).
 As we are busy with our family, we might not always be the very sociable hosts we would like to be - our bed-time routine starts early these days...

 We have a cat.

 We are relaxed people who like good conversation over a glass of wine.
-We like listening to folk and world music and play a little accordion and guitar.
+We like listening to folk and world music and play a little accordion and guitar, though we don't practice enough.
 We aim to make a sustainable imprint on the environment which is wild and coastal around us.
 Long term helpers would definitely have a chance to get close to the natural world here.

-Since 2018, we have been open to bookings from small groups and individuals who need a quiet and relaxing space close to nature for creative processes.
-Last year, we hosted a yoga retreat, an amateur theatre company members´day, a theatre residency and a dance residency.
+Since 2018, we have been open to collaborations and bookings from small groups and individuals who need a quiet and relaxing space close to nature for creative processes.
+This year was of course a bit different with the pandemic, but we still hosted a yoga retreat, an amateur theatre company members´day, a theatre residency and in early August hosted an Italian illustrator-in-residence.
+Had not the pandemic hit, there would also have been an Australian textile artist, a German dance collective and a Lithuanian composer - our busiest season yet.
 We call our place Hållnäs Konstkoloni.

 We aim to produce most of our own organic food, at least in the summer time.